The AICR/WCRF Continuous Update Project

 Once the database is fully up-to-date for all cancer types, the AICR/WCRF CUP expert panel will evaluate whether any adjustments need to be made to AICR/WCRF's Recommendations for Cancer Prevention.

-The process of updating the database on a rolling basis is well underway, adding systematic literature reviews of new evidence, cancer site by cancer site.
+The process of updating the database on a rolling basis is underway, adding systematic literature reviews of new evidence, cancer site by cancer site.

 Notably, the CUP Expert Panel upgraded their judgment of the evidence linking dietary fiber to protection against colorectal cancer from probable to the convincing.
 Key findings include: